Capstone-Projects-2023-Spring/project-tutraffic/documentation/docs/development-plan/schedule.md

 # Milestones

-### Milestone Demo 1
-**F**: Object detection and identification
-- R: From gathered images
-- R: Recognition of cars
-- R: Detection accuracy >= 50%

-**F**: Detection and identification of parking spaces
-- R: From gathered images
-- R: Recognition of parking spaces in parking lots
-- R: Detection accuracy >= 50%

-**F**: Account creation & profile management
-- R: Create user account with email and password
-- R: Modify user email and password

-### Milestone Demo 2
-**F**: Improve object detection and identification of cars
-- R: Improve detection accuracy to >= 70%

-**F**: Improve object detection and identification of parking spaces in parking lots
-- R: Improve detection to >= 70%

-**F**: Integration of machine learning algorithms for detection and identification of parking spaces in street
-- R: From gathered images
-- R: Detection accuracy >= 30%

-**F**: Raspberry Pi communication with database
-- R: Raspberry Pi camera feed sent to database

-**F**: Account modification
-- R: Modify user parking preferences

-### Milestone Demo 3:
-**F**: Improve object detection of parking spaces in street
-- R: Detection accuracy >= 60%

-**F**: Raspberry Pi feed processed with computer vision
-- R: From images sent to database
+## Milestone Demo 1
+**F1**: Object detection and identification
+- R1: The system can recognize cars
+	- Test set images will be used for the demonstration.
+- R2: The system will be able to detect the absence of a car.
+- R3: Detection accuracy >= 30%

+**F2**: The system will be able to detect parking spaces.
+- R1: The system can detect parking spaces in a parking lot.
+	- Test set images will be used for demonstration purposes.
+- R2: Detection accuracy >= 30%

+**F3**: Account creation & profile management
+- R1: Create user account with email and password.
+- R2: Modify user email and password.
+- R3: A user should be able to delete their account.

+**F4**: Raspberry Pi communication with server
+- R1: Raspberry Pi camera feed sent to datastore.
+- R2: Raspberry Pi can communicate its existence to the server.

+## Milestone Demo 2
+**F5**: The system should be able to identify parking spaces and whether they're occupied by a car.
+- R1: Integrates F1 and F2 together.
+- R2: Machine learning algorithms should also be able to detect street parking.
+- R3: Improved accuracy of detection to >= 50%
+- R4: Images are sent from Raspberry Pi node and processed.

+**F6**: Parking Preferences Consideration
+- R1: User can save their preferred parking lot or street.
+- R2: user can specify how far they are willing to walk from their parking spot to their destination.
+- R3: user can set their vehicle model in their account, preferences, or manually enter their vehicle size, for prefential parking (compact car only spaces, or large vehicle spaces, handicap availabilty)

+**F7**: users should be able to to see parking spaces available.
+- R1: the user will be able to see a list of parking spaces nearby.
+- R2: the user will be presented with a map view of available parking spaces.

+## Milestone Demo 3:
+**F8**: Improve object detection of parking spaces in street
+- R1: Detection accuracy >= 70%

+**F9**: Notifications of parking space availability
+- R1: user should be notified when a parking space that is in their favorites list or a part of their commute routine is taken or available.
+- R2: when the user is notified about a parking spot being taken mid commute, the system should suggest an appropriate nearby parking spot.

+**F10**: Parking spot, availability radius (Parking Up Ahead)
+- R1: the user should be able to see available parking at a specified destination.
+- R2: the radius of the parking available, should be reasonable